ACL Players Guide for the 22/23 Season

 - ACL Pro means that you have achieved the highest skill level in the sport and have accepted the terms laid out by the ACL to become an ACL Pro.

-- ACL Pro players must play in the Advanced division at Regional and Conference events.
+- ACL Pro players must play in the Open division at Open, Conference and Regional events.

 - This player fully understands game strategy, but may struggle with consistency.
-At times this ACL player looks like they can beat anyone, but then in a subsequent game or round can struggle.
-(PPR Range: 7 – 8)
+At times this player looks like they can beat anyone, but then in a subsequent game or round can struggle.
+(PPR Range: 7.2 – 8.2)

 - This player has a feel for the distance needed to toss the bag, but can be erratic in getting the bag to consistently be in the middle of the board.
-This level of ACL player is working on developing a consistent pitch.
-(PPR Range: 6 – 7)
+This level of player is working on developing a consistent pitch.
+(PPR Range: 6.2 – 7.2)

 - The Novice Division is intended for beginners and large events that have a lot of Intermediate players.